ringthebell02/user-unblocked/README.md

 # Games
 These games were found on various websites.
 I am simply creating a list of them.
 # AI
-The only "decent" AI that I have found that is unblocked (at least on my school's network) is Microsoft CoPilot.
-I keep forgeting to change the link from ChatGPT to Copilot.
-Again, suggestions are appreciated.
+I have now found 2 AI models that aren't blocked (at least not on my network).
+Microsoft Copilot and Proton Lumo.
+Make a free account at Proton, and you'll have access to their AI model, as well as other privacy-oriented features, like encrypted email, cloud storage, etc. I am currently making the switch to proton services actually.